 This online MBSR training course is 100% free, created by a fully certified MBSR instructor, and is modeled on the MBSR program founded by Jon Kabat-Zinn at the University of Massachusetts Medical School.

 Offering anything for free does seem a little suspicious these days and I get many emails about this free online MBSR course, many of which ask one or more of the following questions:

 Is this online MBSR course really, truly, 100% free?

 The short answer is “yes”.
-There is no catch: no fees, no spam, no ads, you don't even need to identify yourself or give an email address.
+There is no catch: no fees, no spam, you don't even need to identify yourself or give an email address.
 I receive no income from the site, not even indirectly.